awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Enabling.md

 1. In the navigation pane, choose **Databases**\.

-1. Choose the RDS instance for which you want to enable an activity stream\.
+1. Choose the RDS for Oracle instance on which you want to start an activity stream\.
+In a Multi\-AZ deployment, start the stream on only the primary instance\.
+The activity stream audits both the primary and the standby instances\.

 1. For **Actions**, choose **Start activity stream**\.